nniiicc/API_Documentation_JCDL/FirstDraft.md

 It may seem trite to observe the profound effect that large-scale digital library initiatives have had on the access, and use of of cultural heritage artifacts; but, it shouldn't.
 Initiatives such as Europeana, the Hathi Trust, and the Digital Public Library of America (DPLA) have created collections of diverse digital materials that make new forms of scholarship, and new modes of cultural understanding possible.
 Perhaps most profoundly, these new aggregations of resources are allowing the digital humanities to flourish - realizing the potential of not only a 'Renaissance' view of great ideas, but also a pragmatic view of ourselves and the role of the arts in our public lives (Adams, 2014).
 Consider the following examples:

-- In his revelatory economic work, Thomas Piketty claimed that the 19th and 20th century novel was a mirror of income inequality  ...
+- In his revelatory economic work, Thomas Piketty claimed that the 19th and 20th century novel was a societal mirror - the absence of financial verbiage reflected - albeit subtly- recognition of income inequality.
 Underwood et al. used the HathiTrust digital library - a collection of X million texts - to show that in fact, fiscal language became more pronounced during this time period (2014).

-- Other examples
+- The Culture-omics work at Harvard + Internet Archive

+- Lev Manovich's work at CUNY + Archives of Europeana and Flickr

-These examples are not subtle shifts in scholarship - they represent paradigmatic new ways of knowing, and they simultaneously require new approaches to traditional concepts in digital library development, such as the scholarly collections (Wicket et al, 2014), accessibility (Gonclaves et al., 2007), intellectual property rights (Downie et al., 2012), user literacy (Forte et al, 2014), and appraisal (Feinberg, 2013).
+These examples are not subtle shifts in scholarship - they represent paradigmatic new ways of knowing ... and they demonstrate a need for new approaches to traditional concepts in digital library development, such as the scholarly collections (Wicket et al, 2014), accessibility (Gonclaves et al., 2007), intellectual property rights (Downie et al., 2012), user literacy (Forte et al, 2014), and appraisal (Feinberg, 2013).

 In this paper, we focus on an overlooked but profoundly important ascpect of digital library development - technical documentation - focusing on the assesability of different types of documenation available to users of application programming interfaces (APIs).